QUOPA/OptionManager/README.md

 - Save & retrive various typed data with one class type
 - Provides python-like interface where the type of the object is determined implicitly
 - Being saved & being retrived data should have the same type (o/w throw exception)
-- Can be put as STL Containers' Template Parameter
+- Can be used as STL Template Parameter
 - Provides move constructors and assignment

 ## Install